drisDev8/drisDev8/README.md

 # 👋 Hi, I'm Dristi
-👩‍💻 Electronic and Communication Engineer sharing about my learnings in tech and studied in Indian Institute of Technology, Guwahati, India
+👩‍💻 Electronic and Communication Engineer sharing about my learnings in tech and studied in Indian Institute of Technology, Guwahati, India <br>
-🧑‍🏫 Experienced in Technical Consultancy under Intellectual Property Industry 💭 Currently learning about Data Analytics and Automation
+🧑‍🏫 Experienced in Technical Consultancy under Intellectual Property Industry <br>
+💭 Currently learning about Data Analytics and Automation

 <!-- Header Section -->